mendersoftware/mender-docs/03.Client-installation/07.Configuration-file/docs.md

     category: docs
 ---

-Much of the Mender client's configuration resides in `/etc/mender/mender.conf` on the root filesystem.
+Much of the Mender clients' configuration resides in `/etc/mender/mender.conf` on the root filesystem.
 This file is JSON structured and defines various parameters for Mender's operation.